 Previous professional conducting experiences include Director of Orchestra for Cathedral of Hope UCC, Artistic Director for The Women’s Chorus of Dallas, and Assistant Conductor of The University of Texas at Arlington Symphony Orchestra.
-Dr. Brown also served as Graduate Teaching Assistant for the UTA String Division and was the Artistic Director and Conductor of the Oak Lawn Band.
+Dr. Brown also served as a Graduate Teaching Assistant for the UTA String Division and was the Artistic Director and Conductor of the Oak Lawn Band.
 Her conducting appearances feature national events in Grand Rapids, Michigan, Fort Lauderdale, Florida, and Washington D.C., including the 1992 Presidential Inaugural and the 1993 March on Washington.
-Brown is honored to have worked with national artists Kristin Chenoweth, Sam Harris, and Marvin Matthews, along with local favorites, Denise Lee, Gary Floyd, and Liz Mikel.
+Brown is honored to have worked with national artists Kristin Chenoweth, Sam Harris, and Marvin Matthews, along with local favorites, Denise Lee, Gary Lynn Floyd, and Liz Mikel.